the-shop/ReactJSServer/README.md

 Once you start it, default application will be accessible at [http://localhost:80](http://localhost:80) if nothing is using the port.

+## Configuration
+Out of the box, supported environments are `staging` and `production`.
+Additional config files can be added to `config/` directory.
+You can change the port number and number of CPU cores to use per environment in configuration files.

 ### Environments and configurations
 `NODE_ENV` environment variable is parsed to determine the configuration file to be loaded.

 Development environment is the default one.

-## Configuration
-Supported `staging` and `production`, additional files can be added to `config/` directory.
-You can change the port number and number of CPU cores to use per environment in configuration files.

 ## Changelog
 ### Version 0.1.0